Popular Critical Matchings in the Many-to-Many Setting: Introduction

-The well-known Gale and Shapley algorithm \cite{GS62} for the one-to-one setting can be suitably modified to compute a stable matching in a many-to-many instance without lower quotas.
-However, in the presence of lower quotas, an instance may not admit any stable and feasible matching -- this holds even in the one-to-one setting, with lower quotas only on one side of the bipartition.
-Using the Rural Hospitals theorem~\cite{Roth86}, it is possible to determine whether the instance admits a stable and feasible matching.
-Since stability and feasibility are not simultaneously guaranteed, an alternate notion of optimality, namely \emph{popularity} \cite{G75} is used in the literature~\cite{NN17,NNRS21,Kavitha2021}.
+The well-known Gale and Shapley algorithm~\cite{GS62} for the one-to-one setting can be suitably modified to compute a stable matching in a many-to-many instance without lower quotas.
+A stable matching always exists; however, in the presence of lower quotas, it may not be critical -- this holds even in the one-to-one setting, with lower quotas only on one side of the bipartition.
+Using the Rural Hospitals theorem~\cite{Roth86}, it is possible to determine whether the instance admits a stable and critical matching.
+Since stability and criticality are not simultaneously guaranteed, an alternate notion of optimality, namely \emph{popularity} \cite{G75} is used in the literature~\cite{NN17,NNRS21,Kavitha2021}.
 Informally, a matching is \emph{popular} in a given set of matchings if it remains undefeated in a head-to-head election with any matching in that set.
 The notion of popularity provides an \emph{overall} stability since a majority of vertices do not wish to deviate from a popular matching.

 Before stating our results, we formally define the notion of popularity below.